ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/auth.md

 # Authentication - Getting started

-A local YDB database with self-deployment does not require authentication, that is, runs in [anonymous mode](../../concepts/connect.md#auth-modes).
+A local YDB database with self-deployment does not require authentication, that is, runs in [anonymous mode](../../concepts/auth.md).

-Full information about all available authentication methods is given in the [DB connection](../../concepts/connect.md) article under "Concepts".
+To learn every detail about available authentication methods, see [DB connection](../../concepts/connect.md) under Concepts.

 ## Learn more about YDB {#next}

 Go to [YDB CLI: Getting started](../cli.md) to learn more about YDB.